David Crass, Division Director & Deputy State Historic Preservation Officer

 Allison Asbrock, Outreach Program Manager

 Allison joined HPD in November 2015 and serves as the Outreach Program Manager.
-Within the Outreach Program, Allison functions as both Certified Local Government (CLG) and Grants Coordinators.
-She provides assistance to local historic preservation commissions and communities interested in incorporating preservation into their community programs and oversees HPD’s two grant programs: the Historic Preservation Fund Grants for Certified Local Governments and the Georgia Heritage Grants.
-Allison also oversees the Regional Planning Program for preservation and the Centennial Farms Program.
+Within the Outreach Program, Allison functions as both Grants and Public Relations Coordinators.
+She oversees HPD’s two grant programs: the Historic Preservation Fund Grants for Certified Local Governments and the Georgia Heritage Grants.
+Allison also organizes HPD's outreach strategy.
 Prior to joining HPD, she held positions with Nashville Metropolitan Historic Zoning Commission and the National Park Service.

 Melissa Jest, African American Programs Coordinator